 The FVAS Graduate Mentoring Program, in the School of Agriculture and Food, commenced as a pilot in 2016 in partnership with the Gardiner Dairy Foundation.
-In 2019 we are looking to grow the program and build stronger relationships between students, staff, alumni and industry.
+Each year we continue to grow the program and build stronger relationships between students, staff, alumni and industry.

 About the program